 Rail travel to Liechtenstein is via the excellent Swiss and Austrian railway networks.
 Liechtenstein has only a small railway line – without a stop in Vaduz itself.

-The closest train stations to Liechtenstein are Feldkirch in Austria or Buchs SG and Sargans in Switzerland as destinations – Liechtenstein’s excellent bus service takes over from these towns.
-Both Swiss Railways (SBB) and Austrian Railways (ÖBB) allow stops in Liechtenstein as destinations when searching timetables and buying online tickets.
-German Railways (Deutsche Bahn) is probably the best service to check timetables for most of Europe.
+The closest train stations to Liechtenstein are Feldkirch in Austria or Buchs SG and Sargans in Switzerland.
+Liechtenstein’s excellent bus service provides transportation to the principality from these towns.
+The websites of Swiss Railways (SBB), Austrian Railways (ÖBB), and the user-friendly German Railways (Deutsche Bahn) allow bus stops in Liechtenstein as destinations when searching timetables and buying online tickets.

 Regular direct trains are available from Feldkirch to Bregenz (26 or 45 minutes), Lindau (54 minutes), and Innsbruck (2 hours).
 Direct trains are also available to Vienna, Graz, Stuttgart, Heidelberg, Mainz, Bonn, Cologne (Köln), Düsseldorf, Münster, and Dortmund.